 - Perchlorate Material special handling may apply.
-See www.dtsc.ca.gov/hazardouswaste/perchlorate - Do not touch the battery terminals that are on the back housing or the printed circuit board. - Remove the emergency key by sliding the mechanical latch on the back of the RKE transmitter sideways with your thumb and then pull the key out with your other hand. - 2.
-Insert the tip of the emergency key or a #2 flat blade screwdriver into the slot and gently pry the two halves of the RKE transmitter apart.
-Make sure not to damage the seal during removal.
+See www.dtsc.ca.gov/hazardouswaste/perchlorate - Do not touch the battery terminals that are on the back housing or the printed circuit board.

+1. Remove the emergency key by sliding the mechanical latch on the back of the RKE transmitter sideways with your thumb and then pull the key out with your other hand.

-Emergency Key Removal
+Keyless Ignition Node (KIN) Emergency Key Removal